dwilding/frogtab/local/README.md

   FROGTAB_CONFIG_FILE  If set, specifies where Frogtab Local stores settings
                        and internal state.
 If not set, Frogtab Local uses Frogtab_config.json in the working directory.
-  FROGTAB_PORTS_FILE   If set, specifies where Frogtab Local stores a list of
+  FROGTAB_PORTS_FILE   If set, specifies where Frogtab Local writes a list of
                        ports that Frogtab Local is running on.
   NO_COLOR=1           If set, 'frogtab' doesn't display any colored text.
 ```